ryanqin01/springboot-test/README.md

-This is a demo project which techniques including:
+This is a demo project with techniques including:

 1. Maven
 2. Springboot